reeves999999/SourceCode/SourceCode.Web/README.txt

 If required, please set CMD to wwwroot and run "npm install" and/or "npm run build" to regenerate JS and CSS.

+If you delete all clients, just restart the app and two will be regenerated.

 Application features: